karinatimm/Difference-Generator-Project/README.md

 The Generating Difference is a command-line utility designed for comparing and highlighting differences between files or structured data sets, primarily for JSON, YML/YAML, or similar formats.
 This tool provides a well-structured output and allows users to specify the comparison's output format.
 Users can select any of these formats by using the -f or --format option followed by the desired format (stylish, plain, or json) when running the utility.
 The default format, when no specific option is provided, is stylish.
 The output in stylish format uses symbols such as '+' and '-' to indicate additions and deletions, aiding in quickly visualizing modifications between file versions.

-- The "+" Symbol (Plus): indicates additions or newly introduced elements/values in the compared file or dataset.
+- The **"+"** Symbol (Plus): indicates additions or newly introduced elements/values in the compared file or dataset.
 This symbol signifies content that exists in the second file but is absent in the first file.

-- The "-" Symbol (Minus): denotes deletions or elements/values that are present in the first file but not in the second one.
+- The **"-"** Symbol (Minus): denotes deletions or elements/values that are present in the first file but not in the second one.
 It signifies content removed or absent in the second file.

 In this utility, three output formats are available for comparison:

-- Stylish (Default Format): provides a structured and readable representation of differences between files or datasets.Uses symbols like "+" and "-" to indicate additions and deletions, providing a clear visual representation of changes.
+- **Stylish(Default Format)**: provides a structured and readable representation of differences between files or datasets.Uses symbols like "+" and "-" to indicate additions and deletions, providing a clear visual representation of changes.

-- Plain Format: displays differences in a straightforward, concise manner.
+- **Plain Format**: displays differences in a straightforward, concise manner.
 Presents a list of modifications without any structural formatting or additional symbols.

-- JSON Format: presents differences in a JSON (JavaScript Object Notation) format.
+- **JSON Format**: presents differences in a JSON (JavaScript Object Notation) format.
 Presents changes in a structured and machine-readable manner, suitable for automation or further processing.

 ### System requirements:

 The Generating Difference project uses JavaScript for its utility logic and relies on npm scripts to execute this utility in the command line.
 To use this utility, you need to install the following programs:

-- Node.js(version 20.3.0 LTS or higher) (https://nodejs.org/)
+- Node.js(version 20.3.0 LTS or higher) **(https://nodejs.org/)**
-- Node Package Manager(npm) (https://www.npmjs.com/)
+- Node Package Manager(npm) **(https://www.npmjs.com/)**

 ### Installation and usage instructions: